 I transported them in a cake box with these cupcake dividers (bought at Hobby Lobby I think).

 The cupcakes came out delicious, survived the curvy hour drive up in the mountains and sitting outside on a hot summer day.

 Here’s a picture of these gluten-free lemon cupcakes with the raspberry frosting at the wedding reception where they were displayed on a cool tree trunk stand:

 I absolutely love gluten-free lemon desserts!
 Here are some more to try, like my gluten-free lemonies – they’re similar to a brownie in texture and are so good!
 Or how about gluten-free lemon cookies?
-I so want to make this gluten-free lemon tart from my friend Megan.
-This gluten-free lemon poke cake looks easy and yummy and I bet would be fun for my boys to help make.

 If you make these and love them, please come back and give this recipe a 5 star rating in the recipe card!
 Feel free to comment with tips or to share any successful substitutions you made.